FAQ

 UniSA has partnered with International SOS to offer our staff and students medical, safety and security advice, referrals, emotional support and routine & emergency assistance when travelling or living abroad.
 As a UniSA student or staff member, we strongly recommend that you familiarise yourself with the services available to you in preparation of your next trip and while overseas.

-Disclosing an incident of sexual assault or sexual harassment is a big step to take for the person disclosing, so it’s important to respond with empathy and to offer support.
+Disclosing an incident of sexual harm is a big step to take for the person disclosing, so it’s important to respond with empathy and to offer support.
 For detailed information on what you can say, do and how you can help, please see the providing support page.

 UniSA is committed to building a culture of respect and inclusivity in which everyone feels safe.
-UniSA has specific a Sexual Assault and Sexual Harassment Policy and provides training to students and staff.
+UniSA has specific a Sexual Harm Policy and provides training to students and staff.
 You can read more about our work here.

 Urgent Assistance